Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Introduction

 \section{Introduction}

 Generative modeling of graphs has advanced rapidly in recent years, with diffusion models achieving state-of-the-art performance across various domains, including molecules~\citep{igashov2024retrobridge}, combinatorial optimization~\citep{sun2023difusco}, and neural architecture search~\citep{asthana2024multiconditioned}.
-However, most existing graph diffusion models operate directly in graph space, which entails quadratic computational complexity in the number of nodes~\citep{vignac2022digress}.
-These models typically learn both node and edge representations, since predicting edges solely from node features has proven insufficient across benchmarks~\citep{qin2023sparse}.
-As a result, scalability remains limited.
-Quadratic complexity also leads to disproportionate memory consumption relative to the number of parameters, which restricts model capacity compared to image-based diffusion.
-In addition, attempts to adapt scalable auto-regressive sequence models to graphs break permutation equivariance when graphs are linearized, e.g., \citet{chengraph}, which limits their applicability.
+However, most existing graph diffusion models operate directly in graph space, incurring quadratic computational complexity with respect to the number of nodes~\citep{vignac2022digress}.
+Such models typically learn both node and edge representations, since predicting edges solely from node features has proven insufficient across benchmarks~\citep{qin2023sparse}.
+As a result, scalability to even medium-sized graphs remains limited.
+Quadratic complexity also leads to disproportionate memory consumption relative to the number of parameters, thereby restricting model capacity compared to image-based diffusion models.
+In addition, attempts to adapt scalable autoregressive sequence models to graphs break permutation equivariance when graphs are linearized (e.g., \citet{chengraph}), thereby limiting their applicability.

 In contrast, latent diffusion has advanced image generation by shifting the generative process into a compressed latent space~\citep{esser2024scaling,rombach2022high}.
-A Variational Auto-Encoder (VAE) maps data into low-dimensional representations, where Gaussian diffusion or flow models operate more efficiently, avoiding wasted capacity on imperceptible details.
+A \new{Variational Auto-Encoder} (VAE) maps data into low-dimensional representations, where Gaussian diffusion or flow models operate more efficiently, avoiding wasted capacity on imperceptible details.
 This yields efficient training, faster inference, and supports high-capacity architectures.

 Adapting this principle to graphs is highly appealing but presents unique challenges.
 Unlike in images, where minor decoding errors are visually negligible, a single mistake in reconstructing an adjacency matrix can destroy structural validity---for instance, by deleting a chemical bond or misclassifying its type.
 Compression must therefore not come at the expense of reconstruction fidelity.
 The decoder must achieve near-lossless reconstruction to guarantee valid samples.
 Unfortunately, graph autoencoders are rarely evaluated for reconstruction quality~\citep{kipf2016variational,lee2022mgcvae,li2020dirichlet}, with the notable exception of \citet{boget2024discrete}.